ChrisBertrandDotNet/ST-Recover/readme.md

 This representation is computed from a timing analysis during sectors reading.
 So it represents the real disposition of the sectors on the disk (except for the diameter of the inner circles, which is relatively bigger in reality).

 It is interesting to notice that the outer sectors occupy more physical space than the inner sectors (in reality they are about twice bigger).
 That explains why the first sectors (the track 0 is the outer track) are considered more secure than the last sectors (the inner track is the last one) : more magnetic surface for the same amount of data.

 On modern hard disks, the surface of the sectors is (almost) constant, that allows to gain 50% sectors more but needs a (bit) more complex processing.
 On cdroms, the surface/sector is constant but the rotation speed change.
 Anyway many technicals have changed since the old time of the floppy disks, MFM hopefully disappeared, we have a constant surface/sector, there are more than two levels per information, etc..

 ## FAQ

-*   The software says "No disk in drive" but there is a disk !
+*   The software says "*No disk in drive*" but there is a disk !

 *   Maybe the very first sector, the boot sector, is not read correctly.
     Try again to read the disk, it should work after a few tries.